-Saturday, February 27, 2016 (70th day before election day)
+Saturday, February 24, 2018 (70th day before election day)

 -Last day to order a special election to fill a vacancy (if authorized to fill vacancies by special election) and have the filing deadline be the 62nd day before election day.
 (Secs.
 201.054(a)(1)), 201.052.
 Please note that the Election Code requires the election to be ordered as soon as practicable after the vacancy occurs.
 (Sec.
 201.051).
-The following form may be used: Order of Special Election for Municipalities.
+The following form may be used: Order of Special Election for Municipalities (PDF).

-NOTE - NEW LAW: Senate Bill 1703 (2015) amended Section 201.054 to provide for a longer period of time to order a special election to be held on the May uniform date.
-As amended, Section 201.054 provides that if the special election is ordered (1) on or before the 70th day before election day, the candidate application must be filed by 5:00 p.m. on the 62nd day before election day, or (2) after the 70th day but on or before the 46th day before election day, the candidate application must be filed by 5:00 p.m. on the 40th day before election day.
+NOTE - Section 201.054 provides that if the special election is ordered (1) on or before the 70th day before election day, the candidate application must be filed by 5:00 p.m. on the 62nd day before election day, or (2) after the 70th day but on or before the 46th day before election day, the candidate application must be filed by 5:00 p.m. on the 40th day before election day.
 This is the first of the two possible ordering times.
 We do not interpret the 70th day order date here as "moving" to the next business day because the date falls on a Saturday, as this is not the last day to order a special election to fill a vacancy for this uniform election date.

-Monday, February 29, 2016 (68th day before election day)
+Monday, February 26, 2018 (68th day before election day)